 They don't call him the 6 God for nothing.

-In honor of that particular achievement's second anniversary, we thought we'd gather every single record Drake's ever broken in the last decade.
+In honor of massive honor, we thought we'd gather every single record Drake's ever broken in the last decade.
 It took a while and, we'll admit, there's so many of them, we're not even entirely sure we caught them all.
 And there's a good chance that, if you're reading this, it's too late and he's already broken some more.

 2015: Mixtapes If You're Reading This It's Too Late and What a Time to Be Alive both reach No. 1 on the Billboard 200, making him the first hip-hop artist to have two projects do that in the same year since 2004.